shopinvader/pattern-import-export/pattern_import_export/README.rst

 * Open the tree view of any model and tick some record selection boxes.
 * In the sidebar, click on the "Export with Pattern" button
 * Select the pattern that you wish to use, click export and download the generated file.
-* A "PPattern file" is created, and its job along with it.
+* A "Pattern file" is created, and its job along with it.
 Depending on the success or failure of the job, you will receive a red/green notification on your window.